Nickkiemaf/what-happens-when/README.rst

 Java, or Node.js.
 The application server handles the core business logic, processing user inputs, querying databases, and preparing data for the user.

-Database
-Dynamic content requires data stored in databases.
-The application server queries a database to retrieve necessary information.
-The database returns the requested data to the application server.

-After processing your request, the application server sends the generated content back to the web server, which forwards it to the load balancer.
-The load balancer routes the response back to your browser through the established secure connection.

 HTTP protocol
 -------------